Human Mirror Box and Mirror Box Therapy: Introduction

 Using a Human Mirror Box

 Mirror boxes are rehabilitative tools used to restore motor function and relieve pain.
 A mirror box consists of a box and a reflective surface in the middle, which allows patients to observe the reflection of their intact limb while the affected one is placed behind the mirror.
 Because of this arrangement, the intact limb mimics the shape and location of the affected limb.
-When patients start performing bilateral movements with both the affected and the intact limbs, they can feel both limbs moving, which can improve motor function in their intact limb.
+When patients start performing bilateral movements with both the affected and the intact limbs, they can feel both limbs moving, which can improve motor function in their intact limbs.
 Note that mirror box therapy is based on the brain’s inclination to prioritize visual feedback and the principles of motor learning (repetition and gradual variation in performance).

 Before initiating mirror box therapy, patients must get used to the reflection of the mirror box and engage in the belief that the reflection of their intact limb is their affected one.
 Differentiating aspects, such as jewelry, tattoos, and scars, should be removed or covered.
 Based on the limitations of the affected limb, the patients and their therapist will choose appropriate exercises and start with basic movements (e.g., flexion and extension of the fingers).
 Gradually, the motions will increase in complexity to facilitate vivid illusions (e.g., making a fist, picking coins, writing).
 Some experts suggest that sessions should last for 30 minutes a day, and each exercise should be repeated 15 times.
 In stroke patients, for example, mirror therapy should be performed for up to six weeks before the therapy proves to be effective.
 Therapy-guided treatment can lay the foundations for self-guided treatment as mirror therapy should be performed daily.
 Although mirror therapy protocols vary depending on a patient’s cognitive, physical, and affective abilities, the Royal Hospital for Rheumatic Diseases in Bath, UK, suggests that five times a day for about five minutes each can lead to optimal results.
 Note that boxes and therapy protocols can be customized.
 Consistent and repetitive practice (in-patient, out-patient, and at home), however, is the key to a successful recovery.